mchakravarty/language-c-inline/README.md

 Inline C &amp; Objective-C in Haskell
 =====================================

 This library uses Template Haskell and `language-c-quote`, a quasi-quotation library for C-like languages, to provide inline C and Objective-C in Haskell.
 It extracts the C/Objective-C code automatically, when compiling the Haskell program, and generates marshalling code for common types.
+The wiki on GitHub details the [motivation](wiki/Motivation) for this approach.

 Building
 --------